taosdata/Bailongma/blm_prometheus/README.md

 set the password of dbuser. default is "taosdata"

 --port
-set the port that prometheus configuration remote_write. as showed above, in the prometheus.yaml
+set the port that prometheus configuration remote_write. as showed above, in the prometheus.yaml. default is 10203

 ```